adamhrvth/random-quote-machine/README.md

 # Random quote machine

 This is one of my first ReactJS projects.
-The quote machine has a basic functionality of fetching a random quote by clicking on the "New quote" button.
+The quote machine has a basic functionality of displaying a random quote and it's author by clicking on the "New quote" button.
 There is also a quote initally by default when running the application.

 Quotations are fetched via the Quotable API (https://github.com/lukePeavey/quotable).